Netflix-Skunkworks/corepipe/README.md

 This has been built and tested on x86 linux.
 To extend this to other archs, at least the following will be required:
-- Implement the appropriate ptrace register implementations (ptrace.rs) so that the stashed task CPU registers are pulled correctly from the thread.
+- Most of the machine-specific code is in `elfmachine_x86_64.rs` or the equivalent.
+Start by taking a look here, as this defines the notes that will be created in the ELF file which represent the specific memory regions such as CPU registers for dumping.
-- Update `google-coredumper.h` for conditional compilation, as it currently only includes headers for i386. `gdb-state-size.h` might also need some values.
+- Create a copy of the file, name it appropriately, and reference it from main.rs.
-- Provide the appropriate flag IDs (`write_elf.rs`) so that the correct NT_ note entry will be created in the ELF output file.
+- It will likely need to use the ptrace APIs to read register fields.
+If so implement these.
-- If necessary, there may be other updates required such as to program header sizes, more registers.
-If this becomes especially complicated for some archs then a better abstraction is likely needed.
+- Search for other locations for cfg `target_arch` flags to ensure, such as test cases and other overrides.
+You might need to provide a custom result.

 ## Contributing